opendatasoft/ods-documentation/source/publishing_data/05_processing_data/processors/retrieve_administrative_divisions.rst

 .. admonition:: Note
    :class: note

    When using the 'World' country, the processor will try to retrieve the divisions corresponding to the chosen level (between 1 and 7).
-The results can however be irrelevant in some cases since administrative divisions are not homogenized across countries (e.g. the french "cantons" will be at level 4 whereas swiss "kantons" will be at level 2).
+The results can however be irrelevant in some cases since administrative divisions are not homogenized across countries.
+For example, the French "cantons" will be at level 4 whereas Swiss "kantons" will be at level 2.

 .. admonition:: Note